ADARTA/Composer-Wordpress-Skeleton/README.md

 * You have [Composer](https://github.com/composer/composer) installed.
 * WordPress as a root install in `/wp/`
 * Custom content directory in `/wp-content/` (cleaner)
+* Media uploads directory will be in `/media/` outside `wp` folder
+* Changes can be made to the `/wp-content/wp-plugins/wp-setup.php` file to customize options.

 ## Questions & Answers